robotframework/PythonRemoteServer/README.rst

 --------------------------

-If the server uses the default port ``8270`` or some other port is given explicitly when `configuring the server`__, you obviously know which port to use when connecting the server.
+If the server uses the default port ``8270`` or some other port is given explicitly when `configuring the server`__, you know which port to use when connecting the server.
 When using the port ``0``, the server selects a free port automatically, but there are various ways how to find out the actual port:

 - Address and port that are used are printed into the console where the server is started.

-- If ``port_file`` argument is used, the server writes the port into the specified file where other tools can easily read it.
+- If the ``port_file`` argument is used, the server writes the port into the specified file where other tools can easily read it.
 Starting from the remote server version 1.1, the server removes the port file automatically when the server is stopped.

-- Starting from the version 1.1, the server has ``activate`` method that can be called to activate the server without starting it.
+- Starting from version 1.1, the server has an ``activate`` method that can be called to activate the server without starting it.
 This method returns the port that the server binds and also sets it available via the attributes discussed below.

-- A started or actived server instance has ``server_address`` attribute that contains the address and the port as a tuple.
-Starting from the version 1.1 there is also ``server_port`` attribute that contains just the port as an integer.
+- A started or activated server instance has a ``server_address`` attribute that contains the address and the port as a tuple.
+Starting from version 1.1 there is also the ``server_port`` attribute that contains just the port as an integer.

 __ `Remote server configuration`__